 - cert-manager requests a certificate from the issuer (Let’s Encrypt, Vault, etc.)

-- cert-manager completes the challenge (HTTP-01 or DNS-01)
+- cert-manager completes the challenge (HTTP-01 or DNS-01) to prove you control the domain

 - cert-manager stores the certificate in a Kubernetes Secret